 Abbie Hutty is an award-winning engineer and advocate for the industry in the UK.
 “When I was a teenager, I had no idea what I wanted to do with my life," she says.
 "Being an engineer didn’t even occur to me.
 Then I saw the Airbus Mars Express mission on the news and thought: if engineers make things that go into space, that sounds like a pretty cool thing to do."

 Today, Abbie is developing the structure of the ExoMars Rover Vehicle at the Airbus Defence and Space site in Stevenage, UK.
 This forms part of a joint European Space Agency-Roscosmos mission, with touchdown of the rover on the Red Planet scheduled for January 2019.
 “I’m working on a Mars mission myself – the very thing that inspired me to become an engineer.”

-I have been working at Airbus full-time (Less than a year)
+I worked at Airbus (More than a year)